yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |          |      -1oz|          |          |    1000oz|    1000oz|
 |Borrower   |          |          |     999oz|    1000oz|          |          |
 |Merchant   |          |      -1oz|          |          |          |          |

+Bank did not create the offsetting accounts to obscure fraudulent money creation.
+Bank created offsetting accounts for two reasons:

+* Encourage Borrower to deposit the money into Bank as opposed to a competing bank or his own hoard.
+* Preclude the need for Borrower to physically receive the money just to redeposit it in an account

 In summary, it has been shown that: